akneni/hashwise/README.md

 ```
 This will hash the string 'hello world' using the SHA256 algorithm, and then attempt to find the original value of the hashed string by brute force.

-Additionally, we can specify the following parameters to enable GPU acceleration specify the number of blocks and threads to be allocated on the GPU.
+Additionally, we can specify the following parameters to enable GPU acceleration and specify the number of blocks and threads to be allocated.
 If these numbers aren't defined, an estimate of the optimal configuration will be used.
 ```python
 original_value = hashwise.brute_force_hash(
     hash_algorithm=hashwise.sha256,